 The calculation takes into account a basket of essential goods and services and provides the amount a worker should earn to give their family a basic but acceptable standard of living.

-The voluntary, calculated Living Wage is not to be confused with the ‘national living wage’ – or Minimum Wage Premium – announced by the Government, coming into force in April 2016.
+The voluntary, calculated Living Wage is not to be confused with the Government's ‘National Living Wage’ – or Minimum Wage – which came into force in April 2016.
 You may be interested to read our briefing on this here.

-The Living Wage Campaign believes that work should be the surest way out of poverty, and that employers who can afford to pay the Living Wage should do so.
+We believe that employers who can afford to pay the Living Wage have a moral duty to do so.
 As many people from working families are now in poverty as from workless ones.

 The Living Wage campaign is coordinated by the Living Wage Foundation, an initiative of Citizens UK.
 The Foundation provides advice and support to employers and coordinates regional and national campaign work.